vakiltech

 File a formal written complaint with the Labour Commissioner of your area.
 The Commissioner will summon the employer for a conciliation meeting.
 Employers who receive this summons almost always negotiate — because a formal inspection of their payroll and statutory compliance records follows automatically.

-Approach Labour Court (for Workmen) or Civil Court (for Managers)
+Approach the Industrial Tribunal (for Workers) or Civil Court (for Managers)

-If conciliation fails, file a case in Labour Court if you are a "workman" under the Industrial Disputes Act, 1947.
-Managers, executives, and employees earning above the threshold must file a money recovery suit in Civil Court.
-Both courts can award the full salary owed plus interest and costs.
+If conciliation fails, file a case before the Industrial Tribunal — the successor to the Labour Court under the Industrial Relations Code, 2020 — if you qualify as a "worker" (broadly, non-managerial, non-supervisory employees earning above ₹18,000/month).
+Managers, executives, and employees outside this definition must file a money recovery suit in Civil Court.
+Both forums can award the full salary owed plus interest and costs.

 Fast-Track Summary Suit for Quick Monetary Relief